-- Identify hidden costs – Expose and calculate the ‘hidden costs’ that were mentioned earlier in this article and incorporate them in the business case for individual change initiatives.
+- Identify hidden costs – Expose and calculate the ‘hidden costs’ that were mentioned earlier in this article and incorporate them in the business case for the change initiative.
 Evaluate whether the expected benefits are ‘real’ and will be experienced as such by the different stakeholders, and what the hidden and non-hidden costs are in terms of money, manpower, focus and motivation.

 - Apply a holistic view – Do not look at change initiatives in isolation, but take the whole landscape into account.
 It is not uncommon for large organizations to be ‘swamped’ by an avalanche of change initiatives stemming from different functions in the organization.
 It is the role of leaders to maintain the oversight and insist on a disciplined approach.
 If they fail to do so it is highly likely that the different initiatives may overlap (a great source for confusion) or even start to compete with one another (leading to spoiled energy and loss of focus).

-- Transparent costs and benefit tracking – Institutionalize periodic tracking of the costs (including the ones that used to be ￼‘hidden’) and benefits of the change initiatives and report on them.
-This threat of having to report in this way will serve as a ‘healthy discouragement’ for those in the organization who want to undertake change initiatives without thinking them through properly.
+- Transparent costs and benefit tracking – Institutionalize periodic tracking of the costs (including the ones that used to be ‘hidden’) and benefits of the change initiatives and report on them.
+This threat of having to report in this way will serve as a ‘healthy discouragement’ for those in the organization who want to undertake change initiatives without thinking them properly through.

 Conclusion: Less is more

 Change is essential for organizations to survive.
-However too much non-functional change programs can harm the performance of organizations.
-Therefore the motto ‘Less is more’4 should also be applied to the area of corporate renewal: a few focused, well-designed and profoundly implemented change initiatives are usually much more beneficial for an organization than a myriad of different and potentially overlapping and competing initiatives.
+However, too many non-functional change programs can harm the performance of organizations.
+Therefore the motto ‘Less is more’ should also be applied to the area of corporate renewal: a few focused, well-designed and profoundly implemented change initiatives are usually much more beneficial for an organization than a myriad of different and potentially overlapping and competing initiatives.

-4 – The motto ‘Less is More’ was made popular by architect Ludwig Mies van der Rohe around WW2 in the last century, and was used by minimalist designers and architects to describe their design philosophy.
+Notes: The motto ‘Less is More’ was is attributed to architect Ludwig Mies van der Rohe, and was used by minimalist designers and architects to describe their design philosophy.
 This philosophy comprised of the desire to create simple functional designs and structures, using as little parts for this as possible.
 This was achieved by having certain elements perform more than one function (e.g. glass walls). ￼

-Copyright © 2010 Dirk Verburg – Article originally published on Xecutives. ￼￼net￼
+Copyright © 2010 Dirk Verburg – Article originally published on Xecutives. net.
+Updated over time.